maraluciana/Personal-Website/README.md

 ```

 ### - Copy the content from .env.example to .env and configure the variables
+LOGGING = 'true' for error message in contact form (debugging purpose)
+LOGGING = 'false' for basic message

 ### - Compile the CSS file